This classic Basil Pesto recipe is simple to make at home and so much better than store-bought.

 Yes, it’s that easy!

 If you don’t have a food processor, you could go via the traditional route and use a mortar and pestle.
-Or use a sharp knife to very finely chop the fresh basil, garlic and pinenuts then stir in the cheese, oil, and salt.
+Or use a sharp knife to very finely chop the fresh basil, garlic and sunflower seeds then stir in the cheese, oil, and salt.
 The sauce won’t be as smooth but it will still be delicious.

 This sauce can be stored for 7 days in an airtight container in the refrigerator.
 To prevent discolouring, press down and smooth the surface before pouring over a thin layer of oil.